 My version of “born with a silver spoon”

-Being born to a sixth generation printer with roots dating back as far as 1876 in Riga, Latvia and with the smell of ink in his nostrils, paper between his toes, type, shapes and colours all around him; becoming a designer, printmaker, photographer and wordsmith was inevitable for Andrew.
+Being born to a sixth-generation printer with roots dating back as far as 1876 in Riga, Latvia and with the smell of ink in my nostrils, paper between his toes, type, shapes and colours all around him; becoming a designer was inevitable for me.

-Andrew wanted to be the first member of his family to go to University; having a curiosity for most things and the What, When, Why, Where and How of a story or event.
-After getting straight A’s, Andrew was well on his way but right in the middle of his exams his father passed away.
-The dilemma was stark — follow his intended career path or inherit the family business — one that he candidly admits was in dire financials straights.
+I wanted to be the first member of my family to go to University; having a curiosity for most things and the What, When, Why, Where and How of a story or event.
+After getting straight A’s, I was well on my way but right in the middle of my exams, my father passed away.
+The dilemma was stark — follow my intended career path or inherit the family business — one that I am not ashamed to admit was in dire financial straights.

-The web came along by the late 90s and Andrew started to embrace this new technology with strap lines like: “Get a website for your business large or small”, “Print is dead!”, and “The web is the road ahead”.
+The web came along by the late 90s and I started to embrace this new technology with straplines like: “Get a website for your business large or small”, “Print is dead!”, and “The web is the road ahead”.
 Websites started out with HTML text links in underlined blue and animated GIFs.
-However, the design side of the web quickly took hold when CSS came along with rapid progress towards mobile friendly layouts.
-Functionality and ease of use became important as technology made it possible to delight users rather than requiring them to have special powers to use a website — Andrew practiced user experience by default, not as a job title but because everything including websites, should be designed and built around making it easier and more pleasurable for people to use and engage with products, services and information.
+However, the design side of the web quickly took hold when CSS came along with rapid progress towards mobile-friendly layouts.
+Functionality and ease of use became important as technology made it possible to delight users rather than requiring them to have special powers to use a website — I practised user experience by default, not as a job title but because everything including websites should be designed and built around making it easier and more pleasurable for people to use and engage with products, services and information.

-Almost a quarter-century on, Andrew brings his own unique blend of digital and analog design experience and skill to every project; achieving financial success and clients on four continents since taking on my father's print shop.
-More importantly, though, I am motivated by a love of online and offline design, the processes involved in making it happen, the tactile nature of printed work, the convenience and experience of end users, and the appreciation I get from clients on a job well done.
+A quarter of a century on, I bring my unique blend of digital and analogue design experience and skill to every project; achieving financial success and clients on four continents since taking on my father's print shop.
+More importantly, though, I am motivated by a love of online and offline design, the processes involved in making it happen, the tactile nature of printed work, the convenience and experience of end-users, and the appreciation I get from clients on a job well done.